cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

       }
     }
   }
 });
 ```

-When setup is called on the TowerManMap it loops over each of the tiles and replaces any 0 tiles with Dot Sprites and any 2 tiles withs Tower Sprites.
-It then sets the corresponding tiles to 0 so no tile shows up there.
+When setup is called on the `TowerManMap` it loops over each of the tiles and replaces any 0 tiles with Dot Sprites and any 2 tiles withs Tower Sprites.
+It then sets the corresponding tile values to 0 so no tile shows up there.

-To see this in action, replace the scene and load calls at the bottom of the file with the code below, which adds in the TowerManMap and the `Q.sheet` call to setup the tile map.
+To see this in action, replace the scene and load calls at the bottom of the file with the code below, which adds in the `TowerManMap` and the `Q.sheet` call to setup the tile map.

 ```javascript
 Q.scene("level1",function(stage) {